kattavibhasreddy/secureLANchat/replit.md

 ## Overview

-A terminal-based, end-to-end encrypted chat application for local networks.
+An end-to-end encrypted chat application for local networks with both terminal-based and web-based clients.
 The system uses a relay server architecture where clients encrypt messages before sending and decrypt upon receiving - the server only forwards encrypted messages without ever accessing plaintext.
 Built with Python's socket and threading libraries, the application demonstrates core networking concepts including the client-server model, TCP sockets, message framing, and threading for concurrent connections.

 ## User Preferences